layerssss/zhixiang.in/zhixiang.in/Esperanto/Gramma.en.md

 ##Leciono03

-tri: numbers don't take the endings -j, -n.
+tri: numbers as a adverb don't take the endings -j, -n.